Spain, Morocco turn focus to young migrants stuck at border - WTMJ

 “You don’t play with Spain,” she added.

-Spain says that more than 8,000 people crossed into Spanish territory in 48 hours, although at least 5,700 had either been expelled in bulk pushbacks criticized by rights groups.
+Spain said that more than 8,000 people crossed into Spanish territory in 48 hours, although at least 6,000 had either been expelled, many in bulk pushbacks criticized by rights groups.
 Many of those who crossed also returned voluntarily after finding no shelter in Ceuta or possibilities to continue onto the European mainland across the Strait of Gibraltar.

+Ayoub, 16, was among those who was sent back after trying three times to cross over.
+He said he was giving up and taking a bus home to Temara, near Rabat, before he runs out of money.

 Mosa’ab Elshamy reported from Fnideq, Morocco.
 Tarek Ananou and Bernat Armangué in Ceuta, Aritz Parra in Madrid, and Joseph Wilson in Barcelona, contributed to this report.